News release from 12/06/2020

 The team at Sawston hardware store, Merlin Mica Hardware (store cash desk pictured - below along with Senior Supervisor Falina Hammond), knows what it takes to adapt to a new way of working – and the importance of local customer loyalty.

 When they reopened as an essential business on 6 May, they limited the number of customers allowed in the small shop at any one time to three - and set up a one-way system to guide people around the aisles.
-Plexiglass screens and hand sanitizers at the tills add an extra level of protection and all five staff wear visors and have access to masks and gloves.
+Plexiglass screens and hand sanitizers at the tills add an extra level of protection and all 5 staff members wear visors and have access to masks and gloves.

 "It’s worked well and we’ve been extremely busy," said Assistant Manager Suzanne Sayers.
 "Customers have been telling us that they’re so glad we’re back.